danwflynn/interactive-sec/drawing-sw/README.md

 # Interactive System for Electronic Creativity

-This repository will be for everything but for now it only has the drawing software.
+This folder is for the drawing system.

 Currently only runs on windows.